augusto-herrmann/rebase-commit-push/README.md

-# GitHub Action for GitHub Commit & Push
+# GitHub Action for GitHub Commit & Push (with Rebase!)

+This fork differs by adding support for the `rebase` flag.

 The GitHub Actions for commiting & pushing to GitHub repository local changes authorizing using GitHub token.